squigglykip/skill-similarity-engine/project-plan.md

 4. Handles realistic job volumes and skill taxonomies
 5. Produces clean outputs ready for Power BI integration

-Remaining work is primarily focused on documentation, edge case handling, and production preparation.
-The system is on track to meet all requirements, with efficient and scalable performance for the primary job similarity use case.
+Remaining work is primarily focused on:
+1. **Testing** - Completing additional test cases to ensure robustness and reliability
+2. **Production Readiness** - Implementing logging, error handling, and deployment documentation
+3. **Integration** - Finalising HRIS data mappings and Power BI integration patterns
+4. **Data Quality** - Implementing data validation and quality checks
+5. **Documentation** - Completing comprehensive guides for system usage and integration

+With these final pieces in place, the system will be fully production-ready and positioned to deliver significant value through job similarity analysis and skill gap identification.
+The focus on Job-to-Job similarity provides immediate value while establishing a foundation for future employee-centric analyses once individual skill data becomes available.